yair2121/Final_Project/README.md

 Upon client request to make a move we forward the request to SessionsController.
 When a client leaves a game or disconnects we notify the SessionsController and the other players in the game.

+#### SessionsController
+(todo links)
+SessionsController is responsible for managing all game session instances (GameSessionServers) and forwarding events from the game sessions to the clients via index.js
+Creating the session and deciding which session a client will be connected to happens here.
+SessionsController stores sessions in three categories: Unready sessions, meaning not enough players are in the session, full sessions (which have not started yet) and active sessions (meaning they are running).
+Each session is defined by the game of the session (i.e Crossword) and a unique session id.

+Whenever a client requests to connect to a game SessionsController checks if there is a session of that game that hasn't started yet and which has space for another player in it.
+If so, the client is added to the session.
+If the session is full it starts.
+If there are no avilable sessions, SessionsController creates a new session and adds the player to the session.

+Whenever a client plays a move, index.js forwards the move to SessionsController, which then calls the actual move logic in the relevant session.

+For every game session created SessionsController listens for the following events:
+Session started, session became full, session ended, a move is made in the session or the sessions game state was changed.
+All of these events are forwarded to the clients via index.js.

 ## API Documentation: